MR-MoRRiSoN/WireGuard-REST-Client/README.md

 ## 📋 About

-**RemotePlay VPN Manager** is a Spring Boot REST API that wraps WireGuard's CLI into clean HTTP endpoints.
+**WireGuard REST Client** is a Spring Boot REST API that wraps WireGuard's CLI into clean HTTP endpoints.
 Nothing groundbreaking — but if you need a **simple, free, self-hosted solution** to manage WireGuard programmatically without paying for commercial tools like Tailscale or WireGuard Business, this does the job well.

 It handles peer creation, session management, time-limited access, and real-time connection monitoring — all over a straightforward REST interface.